Coordinated Entry System (CES) Overview

-Coordinated entry (CE) is an important process through which people experiencing or at risk of experiencing homelessness can access the crisis response system in a streamlined way, have their strengths and needs quickly accessed, and quickly connect to appropriate, tailored housing and mainstream services within the community or designated region.
+Coordinated Entry System (CES) is an important process through which people experiencing or at risk of experiencing homelessness can access the crisis response system in a streamlined way, have their strengths and needs quickly assessed, and quickly connect them to appropriate, tailored housing and mainstream services within the community or designated region.

-Permanent Supportive Housing-affordable, permanent and independent housing that meets the needs of tenants by providing support and that is integrated within a neighborhood and community.
+What is Permanent Supportive Housing? - Affordable, permanent and independent housing that meets the needs of tenants by providing support and that is integrated within a neighborhood and community.
 Housing opportunities for this program are limited with turn over rates being very low.

-Rapid Rehousing- short to medium-term housing program designed to get households into market-rate housing as quickly as possible and provide them with the support needed to achieve housing sustainability.
+What is Rapid Rehousing? - Short to medium-term housing program designed to get households into market-rate housing as quickly as possible and provide them with the support needed to achieve housing sustainability.
 RRH is not a housing voucher and tenants are expected to support their full rent in a short period of time, typically within 4-6 months.
 This program also allows for more flexibility of housing location and household makeup.